irixapps/Unity-Separating-Axis-SAT/README.md

 **References**

-Initially I started with this tutorial and Unity code
+Initially I started with this tutorial and Unity code:

 [http://thegoldenmule.com/blog/2013/12/supercolliders-in-unity/](http://thegoldenmule.com/blog/2013/12/supercolliders-in-unity/)

 However, this didn't pick up all the collisions correctly.

-The correct axes were worked out based on this post
+The correct axes were worked out based on this post:

 [https://gamedev.stackexchange.com/questions/44500/how-many-and-which-axes-to-use-for-3d-obb-collision-with-sat/](https://gamedev.stackexchange.com/questions/44500/how-many-and-which-axes-to-use-for-3d-obb-collision-with-sat/)

-And some optimisations to early out were added if a separating axis is found early in the piece/
+And some optimisations to early out were added if a separating axis is found early in the calculations.

 **Useage**

-This is a simple Unity project, run in the editor and drag the cubes around.
+This is a simple Unity project.
+Run in the editor and drag the cubes around.
 When they intersect from movement, rotation or scaling they will turn red.

-There is some basic penetration calculation code in there, but it in unreliable.
+There is some basic penetration calculation code in there, but it is unreliable.
 SAT is best used for detection only.